pyZerrenner/DOPpy/README.md

 ```

 ### Getting Parameters & Data
 These classes have all available informations from the read file stored.
 They are subclasses of `DOPBase`.
 Every parameter of the file can be retrieved either by using the method `bdd.getParam(param)` or by treating the instance as a dictionary `bdd[param]`, where `param` is a string with the name of the parameter.
 All available parameters can be retrieved with the `bdd.keys()` method.
-Since there can be a lot of parameters, a list of all parameters that contain a search string can be retrieved by calling ``DOPBase.keysSearch(searchterm)``.
+Since there can be a lot of parameters, a list of all parameters that contain a search string can be retrieved by calling ``bdd.keysSearch(searchterm)``.
 Channel-specific parameters are named with a prefix `'ch1_'` followed by the name (e.g. `'ch2_prf'` gives the pulse repetition frequency of channel 2).
 The available channel-specific parameter names can be retrieved with `bdd.keysChannel(channel)`.

 Additionally there are some predefined methods to retrieve often used data: